 When the pilgrim sets out on his journey he remembers the favors of Allah on His Messengers and eagerly awaits that time where he may walk the same hallowed earth that the Messengers did.
 Neither the difficulties of the journey nor the absence of dear ones, neither hunger nor thirst dilutes this craving.
 His anticipation increases as he approaches Meeqat, dons the Ihram and recites the Talbiya: Here I am O lord!
 Here I am …..””
 Like the soul returning to its Creator the pilgrim hearkens to the call of the Lord for asking all that is dear to him and undertaking to celebrate only His praise.

 The first sight of the hills around Mecca fills his heart with awe and humility.
-Upon the sight of Mecca the pilgrim offers a humble prayer beseeching the Almighty to accept His presence in the sanctuary as a token of his submission to His Will, to forgive him and to admit him to the company of those who earned His pleasure.
+Upon the sight of Mecca the pilgrim offers a humble prayer beseeching the Almighty to accept His presence in the sanctuary as a token of his surrender to His Will, to forgive him and to admit him to the company of those who earned His pleasure.
 When he is in this city his heart beat quickens with anticipation.
 He cannot bear to wait for that moment when he enters the Haram (the Sanctified House) and presents himself.
 He literally runs in thrilled enthusiasm.
 The first sight of the Haram makes him recite Talbiya that much more.
 It makes him say Darud and Istaghfar humbly, quietly.
 He is now within sight of the Sanctified House.
 His movements quicken and with tears swelling his eyes he enters the First House of Allah.

 Here at last he is, on the same ground trodden by Adam and Ibrahim and Hajira and Ismail and Muhammed (peace be upon them) and his Companions.
 Here at last he is on the blessed ground that witnessed the first prayer of man to His Creator.
 Here at last he is on the ground where Ibrahim prayed, where Hajira beseeched Allah for His bounty, where Ismail submitted and where Muhammed (peace be upon them) preached.
 He wonders if this is all real, if he is truly where he had so much longed to be.
-He declares: Labbaik, Allahumma Labbaik, and with sure quick steps merges himself into the multitudes circumambulating the Ancient House.
+He declares: Labbaik, Allahumma Labbaik, and with sure quick steps merges himself into the multitudes circling around the Ancient House.
 Whatever goodness Allah has given him pours forth.
 Whatever evil lurked within him evaporates.
-He walks like a pure spirit, almost imperceptibly, in utter awe of the place and of his proximity to it, submitting himself in his totality to the Almighty, the Compassionate, Merciful.
+He walks like a pure spirit, almost imperceptibly, in utter awe of the place and of his proximity to it, surrendering himself in his totality to the Almighty, the Compassionate, Merciful.
 Without the slightest conscious effort he lifts his hands as he approaches Rukn-Yamani and recites: Bismillahi, Allahu Akbar, Wa Lillahil-Hamd (In the Name of Allah, Allah is the Greatest; all praise is to Him) and moves along with the flow of the worshipers.
 Almost imperceptibly he finds himself moving ever closer to the Blessed House.
 He is here in the audience of Allah and all else is wiped away from his consciousness.
 He feels the radiations in the space, from those around him, yes even the hot sun feels soothing and comforting.
-He keeps his shoulders high, chest heaved forward as the Prophet taught him to do and walks with firm steps in due humility.
+He keeps his shoulders high, chest heaved forward with enthusiasm as the Prophet taught him to do and walks with firm steps in due humility.

 Gradually and slowly he becomes conscious of the thousand faces around him imploring Allah in a thousand languages for His forgiveness and asking for His bounty.
 There is no king here and no servant, no nobleman and no lowly beggar.
 Each one is here in the same garb wrapped in two unsewn sheets, just as he would be if he were to meet his Lord in death, equal in the eyes of Allah, and equal in the eyes of man.
 Differences of tongues and manner, of origin and color all disappear.
 All that remains is that pristine humanity facing Allah in a one to one relationship.

 The pilgrim pauses at Hijr-e-Aswad hoping he might get near enough to kiss it.
 But the dynamics of the throng prevents him.
 He moves on.
 He sees Bab-e-Multazim.
 He tries to pause and offer a silent prayer for himself, for his dear ones and for those who believe.
 He moves on.
 He sees young strong men walking slowly, humbly, with bowed heads.
 He sees old men, their faces shimmering with tears of repentance.
 He sees ladies their faces radiant with Noor-e-Ilahi, praying for their sons.
 He keeps moving almost riveted to the rhythm of the throngs.
 He makes his way towards the place of Ibrahim where that Messenger and his son stood when they laid the foundation of the Ka’aba.
-When he completes circumambulating the Ka’aba seven times he stops here again, offers two Rakats of Nafl prayers and offers his thanks to the Almighty for his benevolence in that He brought him to this Blessed House.
+When he completes circling the Ka’aba seven times he stops here again, offers two Rakats of Nafl prayers and offers his thanks to the Almighty for his benevolence in that He brought him to this Blessed House.

 The pilgrim now moves to the well of Zamzam to drink of its water and to recall the Mercy of Allah on a desperate mother and a helpless child.
 From there to Safa and Marwa for Sa’i which means struggle The pilgrim walks the distance between the hillocks of Safa and Marwa several times much as Hajira did in search of water.
 He runs part of that distance simulating the struggle of a mother in search of Allah’s Mercy.
-As he does so, the pilgrim recalls with gratitude that all the struggles of man can be answered by the Mercy of Allah alone and none else.
+As he does so, the pilgrim recalls with gratitude that all the struggles of man can be answered by the Mercy of Allah alone and no one else.
 In answer to the struggle of a desperate mother Divine compassion brought forth water from under a rock.
 In much the same way, in answer to sincere struggle, Divine Light shines on hearts hard as rock, mellowing and turning them into founts of abundance.
 Struggle precedes compassion.
 That is the message of Sa’i.
 Therein lies the dynamism of Islam.
 The pilgrim resolves to struggle for the rest of his life seeking the bounty of Allah both in this world and in the Hereafter.
 He resolves to dedicate himself to the service of justice, balance and truth, as a Muslim, so that truth prevails in the land.

 After the first Tawwaf till the time he proceeds to Mina for the rites of Hajj, the pilgrim visits Baitullah, time and again for prayer and meditation.
 The great mosque that surrounds the Ka’aba is a magnificent monument to the aspiration of man towards Allah.
 It is an imposing structure which, like the Ka’aba itself, overwhelms you, yet which liberates you from all worries and bestows upon you inner peace and beauty.
 During the cool nights of the winter months when the midnight moon shines on the great mosque, the Harem takes on a transcendental character.
 It is as if the balmy rays of the moon bear witness to the million voices that rise up from this House declaring His Oneness, bowing to His Will and worshiping Him and Him alone.
 In those moments, in the hours of the late night, the world fades from your consciousness and the realty that pervades all creation stands forth as clearly as your consciousness can bear.